 About Bradley Craig

 BRADLEY CRAIG, LMSW-IPR, CFLE received his Master's Degree in Social Work at UTA and is a Licensed Social Worker and Certified Family Life Educator.
 He is a noted co-parent educator in the North Texas area, and has developed a number of parent education programs for families raising children in two homes.
+He also served as an Adjunct Professor at the University of Texas in Arlington.
 He began specializing in working with families raising children between two homes in 1992 when he was hired by Tarrant County to conduct social study investigations and provide mediation sessions.
 He helped them design an orientation for litigating families offered by the county.

 In 1998, he developed the Children in the Middle Co-parenting Education class.
 Brad left the County in 1999 to open up a program called Children in the Middle Co-parenting Services, Inc., a comprehensive agency designed to help adults raise children between two homes.In addition, he began offering consultation sessions where he would meet with couples and their significant others to develop a shared parenting plan.
 Children in the Middle Co-parenting Services, Inc. was closed in December of 2003 when Brad was hired to develop and maintain a co-parenting program with a social service organization.
 He is currently in private practice and contracts with organizations to provide services to families.